Machinery Directive 2006/42/EC (6th Ed)

 • a copy of the EC declaration of conformity;

 (b) for series manufacture, the internal measures that will be implemented to ensure that the machinery remains in conformity with the provisions of this Directive.

 Standards have been defined as "an agreed, repeatable way of doing something".
-Normally they are published documents containing technical information to guide or define practice in a consistent way, and are used by designers and manufacturers of products to establish conformity.
+Normally they have published documents containing technical information to guide or define practice in a consistent way and are used by designers and manufacturers of products to establish conformity.

 Standards are valuable tools that can help your business to:

 • ensure the quality and safety of products and/or services